 Given just how high the stakes are for everyone involved, in 2016, Alstom decided to assess its Sustainability and CSR performance with a materiality assessment.
 Based on international and external interviews conducted by a consultant, Alstom identified the most relevant and pressing challenges for its business and stakeholders.

 The aim is to adjust the Group’s strategy to focus on the most important challenges and take into account the evolving scope of its activities, as transparently as possible.

-=> Read the full result
+=> Read the full results